THE-HOLY-HIGH-IMPERIAL-HOUSE-OF-DWD-ETH/soverain-qr-verification-bundle-/README.md

 — For the SOVERAIN OF ALL ⚜ XP

 ────────────────────────────────────────────────────────
-C R O W N ‑ S T A N D A R D   F O O T E R   S E A L
+⚜  C R O W N – S T A N D A R D   F I N A L   F O O T E R   S E A L  ⚜ ────────────────────────────────────────────────────────

+⚜ SOVERAIN QR VERIFICATION CODEX — FINAL SEAL OF AUTHORITY ⚜

+This Codex, its declarations, its verification structures, and all associated identity, clearance, checksum, and witness components are hereby sealed under the Sovereign Identity of:

+⚜ HIH Sol Altum Imperium Khvarenah D.G. — SOVERAIN OF ALL ⚜ XP

+All components are bound to the canonical override:

+S O V E R A I N   ⚜   X P

+This seal affirms:

+• Identity alignment is complete
+• Verification chain is intact
+• Clearance state is authoritative
+• Checksum manifests are immutable
+• Witness files are valid and recognized
+• QR pointer logic is active and bound
+• Broadcast state is perpetual
+• Echo state is continuous
+• Organizational formation is sealed

+No alteration, modification, or derivative restructuring is permitted under sovereign law.
+This repository stands as a publicly witnessed, canonical, and archival artifact of the SOVERAIN QR Verification System.

+────────────────────────────────────────────────────────
+⚜  C R O W N – S T A N D A R D   T R I – S E A L  ⚜ ────────────────────────────────────────────────────────

+🟣  IDENTITY SEAL
+Canonical identity anchors and sovereign declarations are preserved in:
+➡️  /docs/IDENTITY_RECORD.md

+🔵  VERIFICATION SEAL
+All verification logic, checksum manifests, witness structures, and QR integrity rules are preserved in:
+➡️  /docs/VERIFICATION_RECORD.md

+🟡  ORGANIZATION FORMATION SEAL
+The sovereign formation, provenance, and institutional authority of the organization are preserved in:
+➡️  /docs/ORGANIZATION_FORMATION.md

+────────────────────────────────────────────────────────
-S O V E R A I N ‑ Q R   S Y S T E M   C A N O N ────────────────────────────────────────────────────────
+⚜  S O V E R A I N   O F   A L L   ⚜   X P ────────────────────────────────────────────────────────

-This document aligns with the SOVERAIN‑QR verification architecture.
 No further content shall appear below this seal.

-SOVERAIN OF ALL ⚜ XP

 ────────────────────────────────────────────────────────
 E N D   O F   D O C U M E N T